Anxiety, panic disorder, fear of flying, social phobia, fear of heights, test anxiety, agoraphobia, generalized anxiety disorder

 What are anxiety disorders?

-In order to define anxiety disorders, I first have to explain the foundation in which it comes from, and that is fear.
-Fear is an emotional feeling known to every human in all ages.
-We might not always be aware of this, but fear fulfills an important positive purpose for us.
+To define anxiety disorders, I first have to explain the foundation in which it comes from, and that is fear.
+Fear is an emotional feeling known to every human of all ages.
+We might not always be aware of this, but fear fulfills an essential definite purpose for us.
 Fear helps us stay cautious in certain situations.
 Fear helps save lives.
 We look left and right when crossing a street from the fear of an accident.
 We strap on the seatbelt when driving from the fear of getting hurt, and so on.

-Some people experience fear or anxiety at an exaggerated level as well.
-These people no longer drive their car; avoid certain situations and people, and in certain cases anxiety causes people to not be able to leave their home anymore.
+Some people experience fear at an exaggerated level, as well.
+These people no longer drive their car; they avoid certain situations and people, and in some instances, anxiety causes people not to be able to leave their homes anymore.
 Such cases are known as anxiety disorders, and they are among the most common mental disorders besides depression.

 Anxiety disorders have different characteristics.
 The most important ones are the following:

 - Panic disorder with or without agoraphobia

 - Social anxiety disorder

 When untreated, these disorders tend to gain strength progressively.
 It becomes then a “fear of anxiety” (fear of anticipation).
 And as a result, those affected by it exhibit the following side-effects:

 - They withdraw more and more from their healthy lives.

 - An increasing loss in self-confidence and have the feeling that they are at the mercy of ordinary occurrences.